BioClub/BHA_SterileHood/BoM_Japan.md

 |2|1|250 m<sup>3</sup>/h air pump (100V)|||
 |3|1|Pre filter (generic kitchen hood filter)|||

-_The LAGAN 703.045.88 from IKEA NL operates on 220V and is not available in IKEA JAPAN._
+_The LAGAN 703.045.88 from IKEA NL operates on 220V and is not available at IKEA JAPAN._

 **Alternatives**